Tensor-network approach to quantum optical state evolution beyond the Fock basis: Results

 To validate our framework, we compare two approaches: (i) Fock-basis simulations using the standard state-vector representation and (ii) continuous-variable simulations employing an MPS ansatz.
 The pump mode is initialized in a coherent state with amplitude $\alpha = 10$, which requires a Fock-basis cutoff of about 150 photons, which is still tractable for state-vector methods.

 For the tensor-network simulation, the signal and the pump modes are initialized with the parameters from the first ($\alpha=10$) column of the Table \ref{tab:parameters}.

 Fig.\,\ref{photon_dynamics_both_cases}~\textbf{(a)} demonstrates photon dynamics in pump ($\langle n_{p}\rangle = \text{Tr}(\rho_p a_p^{\dagger}a_p)$) and signal ($\langle n_{s}\rangle = \text{Tr}(\rho_s a_s^{\dagger}a_s)$) modes during evolution, obtained from the numerical simulations in both the Fock basis and the continuous representation using MPS (see red and blue curves, respectively).
 The two approaches yield identical results throughout the entire evolution.
-The correctness of the MPS-based simulations is also confirmed by the conservation of the total number of photons (energy), which corresponds to the green line in Fig.\,~\ref{photon_dynamics_both_cases}~\textbf{(a)}.
-Fig.\,~\ref{photon_dynamics_both_cases}~\textbf{(a)} also demonstrates the maximum bond dimension of MPS throughout the quantum evolution (yellow line).
+The correctness of the MPS-based simulations is also confirmed by the conservation of the quantity $2n_p+n_s$ which is proportional to the total energy of the system, which corresponds to the green line in Fig.\,~\ref{photon_dynamics_both_cases}~\textbf{(a)}.
+Fig.\,~\ref{photon_dynamics_both_cases}~\textbf{(a)} also demonstrates the maximum bond dimension ($r_{max}=max_{i}(r_i)$) of MPS throughout the quantum evolution (yellow line).
 It grows up to 30, which is set as the truncation cutoff.
 This value is enough since the fidelity between the density matrices obtained using CV-MPS method and the exact Fock-basis method is more than 0.994\% for both signal and pump modes (see Fig.\,~\ref{photon_dynamics_both_cases}~\textbf{(c)}).

 Then we switch to the regime where the pump mode is initialized in a coherent state with amplitude $\alpha = 100$.
 Computation in the Fock basis is infeasible on our hardware (Intel Core i7-10700 CPU @ 2.90\,GHz, 32\,GB RAM) even when using sparse linear algebra operations, since it requires solving a linear system in a vector space of dimension around $10^8$ for each timestep.
 For this scenario, we adjusted all parameters of the signal and the pump modes according to the second ($\alpha=100$) column of the Table~\ref{tab:parameters}.